-To qualify for the award of the Postgraduate Diploma in Statistics students must pass all modules taken.
-A distinction may be awarded to students who, in addition, achieve an overall average mark of 70% or above.
+To qualify for the award of the Postgraduate Certificate in Statistics students must pass the base module and two elective modules.
+A Distinction may be awarded to students who, in addition, achieve an overall average mark of 70% or above.

-50.5 Course Director: Professor Eamonn Mullins
+54.5 Course Director: Professor Eamonn Mullins